dartmouth-cs98/hack-a-thing-21f-1-ewilson/README.md

 I worked alone

 ## What you learned
 Flask is really awesome for whipping up a simple frontend or backend and interacting with a lightweight database.
 It's quick to learn, since python is a very familiar language; it was fun and rewarding to create the app.
+I really liked flask because it was in python and had great documentation, and the tutorials were quick.
+It was also an introduction to styling in bulma, which I think is a really nice library for css.

+## What didn't work?
+Didn't have a chance to deploy it so I didn't really get a chance to test it as much as I would have liked.

 ## Authors
 Elizabeth (Edie) Wilson